Skip to Content

 12. Belgian waffles piled high with toppings

-waffle dinges
+Waffle dinges

 Whenever we find ourselves near a Wafels & Dinges stand Teen Traveler makes a beeline for it.
 The wafels are full size or mini Liege-style Belgian waffles and dinges are the things you might choose to put on them.